 10. If more than one permittee requests the use of the same street light pole(s) at the same time, the City may require removal of some of the banners to allow other organizations to install banners authorized under City policies.

-B. Time of Installation.
+B. Time of Installation

-1. Permittee shall contact the Municipal Operations Department of the City of Newport Beach at least forty eight (48) hours prior to the installation of any banner on streetlight poles pursuant to the permit;
+1. Permittee shall contact the Public Works Department at least forty-eight (48) hours prior to the installation of any banner on streetlight poles pursuant to the permit;

 2. All banners and supporting material shall be removed within thirty (30) days after the date of installation;

-C. Place of Installation.
+C. Place of Installation

 1. Banners shall only be installed on City owned poles and standards, or approved locations in roadway medians, in City parks, and on other City owned facilities;